safonoi/node-multiredis/README.md

 Client library for working with distributed redis servers.
 It allows you to use redis servers more effectively and suitable for high-load projects with thousands requests per second.
-Use this lib if you need a the common data on several servers (nodes of your system).
+Use this lib if you need a common data on several servers (nodes of your system).
 Ex. cache, counters, sets..
 If you use only one instance of the redis-server you use only one core!
-Server does not use all of its resources and the capacity of such a decision is limited.
+Server does not use all of its resources.
 And sometimes you need use cache on the several servers.
 Multiredis will help you to do it.

 Install with
 ----